square1-io/heroku-buildpack-php/README.md

 * Supports both the latest 5.3 _and_ 5.4 versions
 * Uses the memory of the dyno more efficiently by going with NGINX and PHP-FPM.
 * Supports Composer out of the box
-* No writing NGINX configuration files: supports Classic PHP, Silex and Symfony 2 apps with simple configuration driven by your `composer.json`.
+* No writing NGINX configuration files: supports Classic PHP, Yii, Silex and Symfony 2 apps with simple configuration driven by your `composer.json`.
 * Zero-Configuration Symfony 2 deployment.

 ## What works?

 * Basic provisioning
-* NGINX Configuration for frameworks `silex` and `symfony2`
+* NGINX Configuration for frameworks `silex`, `yii` and `symfony2`
 * Reading configuration from `composer.json`

 ## Stack